 Now, I have no way of knowing if someones enteric nerves have been destroyed or restored, but I do know many of my clients have restored their gut motility after years of struggling with constipation.

 “I love this question.
 Thank you very much for asking it because it brings up an entirely larger topic about what it is we are actually doing with our hands and what kind of changes we can make.

 I love the quote from Jean Pierre; “You do more than you know.”
 I think about all the patients I’ve seen over these years I’ve been in practice, or my patients who have been told by some “specialist”; that nothing can be done to change their situation.

-I think of all the patients who have been told that their sliding hiatal hernia’s will never improve, that their gastroparesis will never change, that their pain pattern they are experiencing is something they will “just have to learn to live with”.
+I think of all the patients who have been told that their sliding Hiatal hernia will never improve, that their gastroparesis will never change, that their pain pattern they are experiencing is something they will “just have to learn to live with”.

-It seems incredibly arrogant to make the statement that nothing can change after certain types of damage of been done.
+It seems incredibly arrogant to make the statement that nothing can change after certain types of damage have been done.